marco-willi/camera-trap-classifier-publication-code/README.md

 ## Directory Structure

 To train models a specific directory structure is required.
-The 'root_directory' is an arbitrary directory which must contain the following directory structure:
+The 'root_directory' is an arbitrary directory which must contain the following directory structure (shown is an example for snapshot_wisconsin):

 ```
 root_directory/